YasirHasn9/build-node-api/README.md

 `touch` create new file
 `echo && >>` will append the node_modules to the `.gitignore` file `git rm -r` will delete folder and subfolder

+### How to protect your api keys

+when it comes to protect your api keys, we should not push to public on our repo Plus, there is a tool we can use that been created on the process of node where we can create an environment file, and we can access this file through the process object And also, we should include our .env into out .gitignore file so no body can see it.